chainwayxyz/citrea-docs/future-research/volition-model.md

   * `Trustless` here is in the context of data only and it indicates that chain data is always available as long as the L1 chain is secure.
 * **Off-chain Data Availability** (i.e. Validiums): All transaction data / state diffs are stored off-chain.
 Validiums are mostly cheaper than pure rollups; however, they rely on some other DA solutions and DACs.
 It introduces more trust assumptions to the system.

 Volition, compared to two categories above, offers a hybrid approach - it allows users to choose where to publish transactions (or relevant data), and choose the security of on-chain data availability or the cost efficiency of off-chain data availability.
-There will be two states for two DA branches, and latest Citrea state will be the combination of these two branches.
+There will be two states for two DA branches, and the latest Citrea state will be the combination of these two branches.

 ![Volition Model Diagram](https://4199298141-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FtFU3ZD7rSzMi2uz6wz9W%2Fuploads%2Fgit-blob-cf96881fd7d69b2c5ba05be25b843a1e73ea2f09%2Fvolition.png?alt=media)